Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/README.md

 To run Ha Kākano locally, you will need to start the shared infrastructure services and then start the individual applications.

+#### Shared Infrastructure

-At least the following installed on your machine before you start:-
+You will need at least the following installed on your machine before you start:-
 * A [JVM](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc) installed on the target machine in order to run the [Batect](https://batect.dev/) tool.
 * [Docker](https://docs.docker.com/get-docker/)
 * And of course a **git** tool of some sort to clone the repo to your machine

-Also, shared services will expose the following ports that will therefore also need to be available before you start:-
+Shared services will expose the following ports that will need to be available before you start:-
 * 5432 for Postgres
 * 8080 for the Manager API
 * 9092 for Kafka